 All children are obsessed with dinosaurs some time during their early childhood years.
 Whether it’s during their older toddler or preschool years or more into their 1st or 2nd years of elementary school, dinosaurs take up a lot of their time, energy and focus.

 I’m long past my early childhood years, but it didn’t matter.
-I was thrilled to received a copy of Dear Dinosaur by Chae Strathie from Barron’s Educational Series.
+I was thrilled to received a copy of Dear Dinosaur by Chae Strathie from B-E-S Publishing.
 This book introduced me to the characters.
-Barron’s Education Series had recently sent me the sequel, Dear Dinosaur: T.Rex on Tour that I’d reviewed.
+B-E-S Publishing had recently sent me the sequel, Dear Dinosaur: T.Rex on Tour that I’d reviewed.

 The general story line: A young boy named Max is thrilled at the chance to visit his local museum of history.
 His favorite section: Dinosaurs of course!
 Unfortunately, not long after Max arrives, it’s time for the museum to close.
 How will Max get his many questions answered?
 Dinosaur Dora, the museum guide, suggests Max write a letter to T. Rex.
 She’s sure T. Rex will write back!
 And, so begins an unusual correspondence.